teambenny/goetl/README.md

 This package was forked from the [dailyburn/ratchet](https://github.com/dailyburn/ratchet).
 When I left my job at Daily Burn, I was removed as a maintainer on the Ratchet project.
 Unfortunately it seems like that project is no longer being maintained, but I was still using the original code whenever I could.

 goetl starts off with the `release/v3.0.0` tag from the Daily Burn repo, and also implements the [payload abstraction request](https://github.com/dailyburn/ratchet/issues/24).
-It stands on the original work of @stephenb
+It stands on the original work of @stephenb who put together the original Ratchet implementation in a week.
+Thanks, Stephen.

 ### A library for performing data pipeline / ETL tasks in Go.